rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 It's worth noting that in practice, the architecture might be a hybrid or a variant of these.
 For instance, the sensors might operate as a P2P network locally but could periodically sync data to a centralised or distributed cloud database for long-term storage, analysis, and backup.

+### A database stores the email address of the customers who want to receive marketing information in the future.
+Customers can login to the database via a web interface.
+The customers can create or modify their email addresses after logging in.
+The database has one million tuples currently.
+Which of the following should be achieved?

+- [x] The data will not be lost if one of the database servers broke down.
+- [ ] Full backup of the database is created every second.
+- [ ] The database stores the true email address of customers.
+- [ ] Different customers cannot modify their email addresses at the same time.

 ---

 ## Quiz 2